 Your Procreate portraits surely need realistic hair.
 These Procreate hair brushes are your perfect toolkit.

-Not only you can paint realistic hair.
-These Procreate hair brushes also include an eyebrow brush, a lash brush and body hair brushes.
+Not only can you paint realistic hair, but these Procreate hair brushes also include an eyebrow brush, a lash brush, and body hair brushes.
 These will make your Procreate portrait drawing a piece of cake!

-And it's a very complete set.
-You'll get 108 outline brushes, 7 halftone and 5 stamp brushes.
+And it's a complete set.
+You'll get 108 outline brushes, seven halftone brushes, and five stamp brushes.
 Overall these are great Procreate line art brushes.

 Explore More Procreate Tutorials and Resources

-Now you're an expert at punk Procreate portraits and know where to get unlimited Procreate brushes downloads.
-Want more tutorials on learning Procreate?
-Why not check out these:
+Now you're an expert at punk Procreate portraits and know where to get unlimited Procreate brush downloads.
+Why not get some creative inspiration by browsing the selection of free vector illustrations at Reshot?

 - ProcreateHow to Install and Use Procreate BrushesDaisy Ein